AngelHack

-AngelHack is an American company based in San Francisco that primarily organizes and hosts hackathons for other companies.
+AngelHack is an American company based in San Francisco that primarily organizes and hosts hackathon for other companies.

 History

 Founded in 2011, AngelHack distinguished itself from other hackathon organizers by coordinating global hackathons which took place simultaneously in different places.

 The company now brands itself as a developer ecosystem.
-As of 2022, it is headed by Justin Ng and lists Mark Cuban as one of its "advisors."
+As of 2023, it is headed by Justin Ng.

 Users

 AngelHack claims over 200,000 members and hosts various educational events for developers.

 Controversies

 One of AngelHack's co-founders, Greg Gopman, was sued in 2014 by a fellow AngelHack co-founder for allegedly using the company's finances for "elaborate vacations" in Thailand and Colombia.
 After leaving AngelHack, Gopman has since garnered controversy for referring to homeless people in San Francisco as "hyenas."